IIP-Design/America.gov-Dev-Box/README.md

 [vagrant@america www]$ mv ../wp-config.php ./
 ```

-Edit the file and comment out the Multsite bit and save:
+Edit the `wp-config.php` file.
+Search for WP_SITEURL and make sure it points to `/wp'.
+Also comment out the Multsite bit and save:

 ```java
 /* Multisite */